isekaiweb/MyMovie/README.md

 ### After you get KEY API, you must create one more thing
-click on your file, select new file and named **gradle.properties** and the add this all code inside the file :
+click on your file, select new file and named **gradle.properties** and then add this all code inside the file :
 ```
 org.gradle.jvmargs=-Xmx2048m -Dfile.encoding=UTF-8
 android.useAndroidX=true